How To Start A Fire In A Fire Pit

 What Are Some Safety Issues When Using a Fire Pit

-Don’t let the fire get too big based on the size of the fire pit and what is close by.
-Maintaining control is so critical.
+Don’t let the fire get too big, based on the size of the fire pit and what is nearby.
+Maintaining control is critical.
 Always have a large bucket or two of water, or even a water hose, close at hand so you can douse the fire if needed.

-You’ll also want to fully extinguish the fire before you retire for the night.
+You’ll also want to extinguish the fire before you retire for the night fully.
 Don’t get lazy and think the fire will eventually die out and be safe.
-Use that water to be sure.
+Use that water, to be sure.
 Look for any “hotspots” throughout the firepit itself.

-Some tools you may want to have available so your fire pit experience goes as planned without any injury to you or a family member would include a fire poker, some tongs, and fireproof gloves.
-I’ve even seen people wear goggles, although I think that may be overkill.
+Some tools you may want to have available so your fire pit experience goes as planned without any injury to you or a family member include a fire poker, tongs, and fireproof gloves.
+I’ve even seen people wear goggles, although that may be overkill.
+Better safe than sorry.

 Final Word

-It has been fun and interesting to write about fire pits.
-During my research, I’ve discovered some new ideas when it comes to how to start a fire in a fire pit.
-We all enjoy a warm friendly fire on those cool nights.
+Writing about fire pits has been fun and engaging.
+During my research, I’ve discovered some new ideas about starting a fire in a fire pit.
+We all enjoy a warm, friendly fire on those cool nights.

 A fire pit can be the nucleus of a memorable family or neighborhood activity.
-The key is to get a brisk fire started and maintained properly.
+The key is to start and maintain a brisk fire properly.

 With the information shared today, that should be an easy task for any of my readers.
 Let’s all keep prepping and make the most of every day.
 May God bless this world.
 Linda